 - Proper cleaning and drying

-You should clean your shoes by using only cold water and brushing them with a scrub, brush, or a toothbrush.
+You should clean your shoes by using only cold water and brushing them with a scrub, brush, or toothbrush.
 Make sure that you don’t use too much force when you rub as you do not want to damage the material.
 Boot Buddy is a handy shoe cleaner that you can use.

 Avoid using hot water as this will ruin the leather of the upper part.
 Use only water to clean your shoes and avoid any cleaning chemicals or putting them in a washing machine.
 This process may last longer, but it will undoubtedly help your shoes maintain their structure for a more extended period.

 The most important part isn’t actually the cleaning itself but the drying.
-If you keep your soccer cleats wet (after cleaning or after playing in wet conditions), the moisture is going sit inside the boots and severely weaken the materials making them more vulnerable to breaking.
+If you keep your soccer cleats wet (after cleaning or after playing in wet conditions), the moisture is going to sit inside the boots and severely weaken the materials making them more vulnerable to breaking.

 After cleaning, use a towel to wipe them.
 Except for the outside, you should also drain the inside.
 It is also useful to stuff the inside with paper towels, tissues, or a towel to absorb the extra moisture.
-Be careful not to expose them in excessive heat (radiator or hairdryer, for example) as this will suck out all the moisture making it stiff and again more likely to crack.
+Be careful not to expose them to excessive heat (radiator or hairdryer, for example) as this will suck out all the moisture making it stiff and again more likely to crack.
 Let them dry naturally at room temperature.

 For studs that are not removable, you can use a cleat cleaner to remove the mud either while playing or after finishing your activities.
 Another handy gadget for cleaning the soleplate is the bootclaw mud scraper.